bahrmichael/bahrmichael.github.io/_posts/2021-08-05-how-to-paginate-dynamodb-js-sdk.md

 This guide is for **TypeScript** and `aws-sdk` (article written with version `2.958.0`).

+The examples are intended for the `DynamoDB.DocumentClient`.
+If you don't have to use this client, consider Jeremy Daly's [DynamoDB Toolbox](https://github.com/jeremydaly/dynamodb-toolbox).

 I assume that you are familiar with DynamoDB table structures, especially partition and sort keys.

 ## Async Generators